Scots' Church, Melbourne: Original church

-Forbes continued the Presbyterian services commenced by Clow on 31 December 1837 in the "Pioneers Church" near the north west corner of William Street and Little Collins Street.
+Forbes continued the Presbyterian services commenced by Clow on 31 December 1837 in the "Pioneers Church" near the northwest corner of William and Little Collins streets.
 The Church of England soon made exclusive claims to this communal building and so Forbes held services in Craig and Broadfoot's store in Collins Street until a temporary timber building called "The Scots' Church" was opened on the adjoining land loaned by David Fisher in July 1838.
 The site was between where the Olderfleet and Rialto buildings were subsequently erected (Lot 14 Section 2).
 It was essentially a large room with a fireplace.

 On 3 February 1838 a meeting of members and friends of the Church of Scotland was held with James Clow in the chair.
 It was resolved to build a church and that £300 be raised in order to obtain the matching grant available under the Church Act.
 This is regarded as the official birthday of Presbyterianism in Victoria and of the foundation of the Scots' Church.
 A committee of James Clow (treasurer), James Forbes and Skene Graig (secretaries) was appointed to collect subscriptions and to take the steps to obtain a church site.
 The sum of £139.19.0 was subscribed on the spot.

-The Scots' Church secured a 2.0 acre site on the corner of Collins and Russell Streets as a government grant.
+The Scots' Church secured a 2.0 acre site on the corner of Collins and Russell streets as a government grant.
 When the site was allocated, the elders objected that it was "too far out of town".

 The temporary building also served as the Scots' Church School which relocated to new brick premises in September 1839 on the western part of the 2 acre site on the corner of Collins and Russell Streets adjoining the present Baptist Church and on which George's Department Store was later erected.